-The Company conducts business with two related party companies, LSC (and its subsidiaries) and Xing International (and its subsidiaries).
-LSC, a 34.9% shareholder, is the Company's largest shareholder, and Xing International is owned by the Company's 5% joint venture partner in Diodes-China.
+The Company conducts business with two related party companies, LSC (and its subsidiaries) and Keylink International (formerly Xing International) (and its subsidiaries).
+LSC, a 32.5% shareholder at December 31, 2004, is the Company's largest shareholder, and Keylink International is owned by the Company's 5% joint venture partner in Diodes-China and Diodes-Shanghai.
 C.H.
 Chen, the Company's President and Chief Executive Officer, and a member of the Company's Board of Directors, is also Vice-Chairman of LSC.
 M.K.
-Lu, a member of the Company's Board of Directors, is President of LSC, while Raymond Soong, the Company's Chairman of the Board, is the Chairman of The Lite-On Group, a significant shareholder of LSC.
+Lu, a member of the Company's

+Board of Directors, is President of LSC, while Raymond Soong, the Company's Chairman of the Board, is the Chairman of The Lite-On Group, a significant shareholder of LSC.